Minimizing Upper Confidence Bounds: A Data-Driven Framework for Stochastic Programming: Average Percentile Upper Bound

-Proposition \ref{prop:APUB-correct} establishes the asymptotic correctness of \ref{APUB}, which guarantees that the nominal level is a conservative boundary for the actual coverage probability.
-This attribute confirms that \ref{APUB} is an effective upper-bound statistic, especially valuable for its robust response to epistemic uncertainty encountered with limited sample data.
-Considering the uncertainty diminishes along with an increase in the sample size, we next show that \ref{APUB} is a consistent estimator for the population mean. \begin{theorem} For any $\alpha\in (0,1]$, as $N \to \infty$, $\bU_{\text{ APUB}}^\alpha [ \mu |\widehat \dP_N ] \to \mu$, w.p.1. \end{theorem}
+\end{proposition} Proposition \ref{prop:APUB-correct} establishes the asymptotic correctness of \ref{APUB}, which guarantees that the nominal level is a conservative boundary for the actual coverage probability.
+This attribute confirms that \ref{APUB} is an effective upper-bound statistic, especially valuable for its robust response to epistemic uncertainty encountered with limited sample data. \begin{theorem} For any $\alpha\in (0,1]$, as $N \to \infty$, $\bU_{\text{ APUB}}^\alpha [ \mu |\widehat \dP_N ] \to \mu$, w.p.1. \end{theorem} Theorem \ref{thm:APUB-Consistent} shows the asymptotic consistency, i.e. \ref{APUB} is a consistent estimator for the population mean, given that the uncertainty diminishes along with an increase in the sample size,